Skip to main content

 Prose Editor

-The Manuscript view (⌘3) opens a unified rich text editor showing all scenes in reading order.
-It's the primary writing environment in Proseweave.
+The Manuscript view (⌘2) opens a unified rich text editor showing all scenes in reading order.
+It's the primary writing environment in Proseweave — where beats become prose, AI assists your drafting, and scenes evolve through revision.

 The Editor